pr0kuk/HW_2year/udp/readme.md

 If he accepts print then he prints [string] into stdout.<br>
 If he accepts ls then he prints<br>
 If he accepts cd then he change current directory<br>
+If he accepts shell then he started pty<br>
-If he accepts exit then he shuts down the process working with this client, program-client returns 0.<br>
+If he accepts quit then he shuts down the process working with this client, program-client returns 0.<br>

 #### Compiling